delowarsikder/English-Word-2-Vector/README.md

 6. Training

 ## Sentence tokenization
-In sentence tokenization ,we first separate our data in sentence.Actually our data exist this form
+In sentence tokenization ,we first separate our data in sentence.Actually our data exist this form.
 ```
 Backgammon is one of the oldest known board games.
 Its history can be traced back nearly 5,000 years to archeological discoveries in the Middle East.
 It is a two player game where each player has fifteen checkers which move between twenty-four points according to the roll of two dice.
 ```
-We separate those data in sentence.They have some boundary to separate in sentence.Suppose we find a '.'(full stop),'" "'(invaded coma) sign to separate the data to sentence
+We separate those data in sentence.They have some boundary condition to separate in sentence.Suppose we find a '.'(full stop),'" "'(invaded coma) sign to separate the data to sentence.

 Here,we use NLTK(Natural Language Toolkit) python library.This library automatically tokanize the sentence.

 ```
 import nltk
 text = "Backgammon is one of the oldest known board games.
 Its history can be traced back nearly 5,000 years to archeological discoveries in the Middle East.
 It is a two player game where each player has fifteen checkers which move between twenty-four points according to the roll of two dice."